Having lived in Arizona for over 30 years, Chuck and his wife enjoy the great outdoors of the American Southwest.

 Despite failing to learn or remember the finer details of biology I did learn and remember how to research and find answers to questions.

-Caterpillars On the Ground Were Moving To Stages 3 And 4 Of Their Lives
+Ground Caterpillars Moving To Life Stages 3 And 4

 Hatching of the larvae occurs at the same time as new leaves begin sprouting on the trees.
 The caterpillars rely on the newly budding leaves for food as mature leaves are too tough for them to digest.
 As caterpillars travel out along tree branches they leave behind pheromones which enable them to find their way back to the nest.
 If they find some tender young leaf buds they not only eat their fill but leave a different chemical trail on their way back to the nest for others in the nest to follow back to and dine on themselves.